songyunlu/songyunlu.github.io/_posts/2017-02-21-using-pssh-to-control-multiple-machines-at-the-same-time.md

 ---
 layout: post
-title:  Using pssh to Contorl Multiple Machines at the Smae Time
+title:  Using pssh to Contorl Multiple Machines at the Same Time
 date:   2017-02-21T12:40:00+8:00
 ---